Treatments for Acne

 - Avoid harsh chemicals on the skin.
 For girls, use oil-free foundation or mineral-based make-up.

-If you are doing the above and acne is still a problem, you may need to consult a dermatologist, but keep in mind that the basics of nutrition is a powerful weapon against acne and other conditions.
-With a lifestyle change could come healthier skin, a rejuvenated body, improved mental outlook and a more vibrant life for youth and adult.
+If you are doing the above and acne is still a problem, you may need to consult a dermatologist, but keep in mind that the basics of nutrition are a powerful weapon against acne and other conditions.
+With a lifestyle change could come healthier skin, rejuvenated body, improved mental outlook, and a more vibrant life for youth and adult.
+For more information on treatment, contact Best Drug Rehabilitation toll-free today.